cms-opendata-workshop/workshop2023-lesson-physics-objects/_episodes/02-electrons.md

 ## Motivation

-At the equator of the workshop we will be working on the main activity, which is to attempt to replicate a [CMS physics analysis](https://link.springer.com/content/pdf/10.1007/JHEP09(2017)051.pdf) in a simplified way using modern analysis tools.
+In the middle of the workshop we will be working on the main activity, which is to attempt to replicate a [CMS physics analysis](https://link.springer.com/content/pdf/10.1007/JHEP09(2017)051.pdf) in a simplified way using modern analysis tools.
 The final state that we will be looking at contains electrons, muons and jets.
 We are using these objects as examples to review the way in which we extract physics objects information.

 The analysis requires some special variables, which we will have to figure out how to implement.